-This page titled 10: Gathering and Using Information- Marketing Research and Market Intelligence is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 10: Gathering and Using Information- Marketing Research and Market Intelligence is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.

 10.1: Marketing Information Systems

 - 1. Describe the components of a marketing information system and each component's purpose. - 2.
 Explain the situations in which marketing research should be used versus market intelligence. - 3.
 Describe the limitations of market intelligence and its ethical boundaries. - 4.
 Explain when marketing research should and should not be used.